Kindergarten and elementary school teachers need to be able to explain concepts in terms young students can understand.

-Public kindergarten and elementary school teachers typically need at least a bachelor’s degree in elementary education.
+Public kindergarten and elementary school teachers typically need a bachelor's degree in elementary education.
 Private schools typically have the same requirement.
 In some states, public schools also require these teachers to major in a content area, such as mathematics.

 Those with a bachelor’s degree in another subject can still become elementary education teachers.
 They must complete a teacher education program to obtain certification to teach.
 Requirements vary by state.

 In teacher education programs, future teachers learn how to present information to young students and how to work with young students of varying abilities and backgrounds.
 Programs typically include a student-teaching program, in which they work with a mentor teacher and get experience teaching students in a classroom setting.
 For information about teacher preparation programs in your state, visit Teach.org.

 Some states require teachers to earn a master’s degree after receiving their teaching certification and obtaining a job.